Mark Fiore (cartoonist)

+Career

+The Wall Street Journal called Fiore "the undisputed guru" of his editorial cartoon niche.

 Fiore lives in San Francisco, California, and his cartoons have appeared in numerous American papers and a number of web sites.
 He studied political science at Colorado College and was a staff cartoonist for the San Jose Mercury News.
 He left newspapers for animated online comics in 2001, and he currently makes animated editorial cartoons for his web site markfiore.com, from which he also sells DVDs of his cartoons.
 He is a member of the Association of American Editorial Cartoonists.

 Fiore's comics were included in Ted Rall's Attitude 3: The New Subversive Online Cartoonists, along with other web-comics such as Dinosaur Comics, Diesel Sweeties, Fetus-X, and The Perry Bible Fellowship.
 In their review of Attitude 3, the American Library Association's Booklist called Fiore's cartoons a standout for their "unique and personal" vision.

-He won a Pulitzer Prize in 2010, the first ever for his genre of editorial cartoons.